sourcecrypto/sourcecrypto.github.io/bookmark-donations/README.md

 ---

-Likewise, if you have any other info you want to share, but aren't sure where to put it, feel free to open an issue or a pull-request.. or simply click edit on this or any page and let GitHub take care of the technical stuff (you can't break anything).
+Likewise, you may simply click edit on this or any page and let GitHub take care of the technical stuff (you won't break anything, I promise :)

 ## LICENSING